-What about the litter box?
 Using a litter box comes naturally to cats, even very young ones.
-Before 3 weeks, a kitten needs to be stimulated with a little grooming from mom to go to the bathroom.
-After 3 weeks, kittens are ready to use the litter box on their own.
 Make sure to get a small one with low sides to start.
 An unscented, non-clumping litter is safest for young kittens.

 Caring for a 6 Week Old Kitten

-6 weeks is a good age to begin getting your kitten used to healthy routines like tooth brushing, nail trimming, and brushing or combing (especially if you have a long-haired cat).
-As your kitten leaves the nursery area and begins exploring the house, you’ll want to make sure that your home is safe for a curious kitten.
+6 weeks is a good age to begin getting your kitten used to healthy routines like tooth brushing, nail trimming, and brushing or combing.
+Especially if you have a long-haired cat!

 Keep hazardous items like cleaning supplies, medications, and pesticides out of reach.
 Remove any plants that might be toxic to cats.
 Make sure all window screens are secure.